vsariola/sointu/README.md

 Requires [CMake](https://cmake.org), [nasm](https://www.nasm.us/) or
 [yasm](https://yasm.tortall.net), and your favorite c-compiler & build tool.
-Results have been obtained using Visual Studio 2019, gcc&make on linux, and MinGW&mingw32-make.
+Results have been obtained using Visual Studio 2019, gcc&make on linux, MinGW&mingw32-make, and ninja&AppleClang.

+Additionally, building the tracker requires [go](https://golang.org/).

 ### Example: building and running CTests using MinGW32